shanesully/String-Extractor/README.md

-Combine and extract strings from xml translation files
+Combine and extract strings from XML translation files